KhalidH82/MERN-stack-Shopping-List/README.md

 MERN stack app

-Shopping List
+This React/Redux based application is a simple shopping list which is connected to MongoDB through mLab and uses the Express framework on the server.
+Please click photo to use application which has been hosted on Heroku Shopping List
 <a href="https://stormy-lake-31063.herokuapp.com"/><img src="shopping.png"></a>

-This React/Redux based application is a simple shopping list which is connected to MongoDB through mLab and uses the Express framework on the server.

 Technologies Used:
 React.js/Redux